-Kauai flooding cleanup continues after overnight rain
+Kauai flooding clean up continues after overnight rain

-HONOLULU — A flash-flood warning has been lifted for Kauai after more rain added to flooding left behind by a weekend deluge.
+HONOLULU (AP) — A flash flood warning was lifted for Kauai on Friday after more rain added to flooding left behind by last weekend’s deluge.

-The National Weather Service says a flash-flood watch remains in effect Friday as a precaution because of existing flooding.
+The National Weather Service said a flash flood watch remains in effect Friday as a precaution because of existing flooding.

-Some roadways are closed because of rushing water and landslides.
+Some roadways were closed because of rushing water and landslides.

-Hanalei resident Gayla Spencer says neighbors are busy cleaning waterlogged homes.
-Spencer says material things can be replaced.
-She’s more upset that a landslide covered a local cemetery.
+The north shore town Hanalei saw 28.1 inches (71 centimeters) of rainfall between 2 a.m.
+Saturday and 2 a.m.
+Sunday.
+Weather officials say it was likely record-breaking rain, but the rain gauge there stopped working.

 Most Read Nation & World Stories